2025-26 CFP Futures Odds: Ohio State Favorite, Indiana Now Second Choice

 • $115,000 Clemson +1300

-Texas appears to be the only remaining hope, and as noted above, Arch Manning & Co. are wildly inconsistent.
-Clemson (3-4) continued playing itself off stage with a 35-24 home loss to SMU in Week 8.
+Texas is the only remaining hope, and as noted above, Arch Manning & Co. are wildly inconsistent.

 Trending Teams

-And other teams going the wrong way, from pre-Week 8 to post-Week 8:
+Other notable teams going the wrong way, from post-Week 9 to post-Week 10:

 Along with Ohio State and Indiana, Magee said Notre Dame, Alabama and Miami are good outcomes in College Football Playoff futures odds.
 On the flip side, BetMGM's key liabilities are on Oregon, Texas and Texas Tech, though the Red Raiders' liability is significantly less.